mclacore/passh/README.md

 ![Passh logo](./assets/logo-no-background.png)

-**Pass** is an open-source password manager written in Go.
-It uses the `pass` command line tool to easily store and retreive your passwords.
+**Passh** is an open-source password manager written in Go.
+It uses the `passh` command line tool to easily store and retreive your passwords.

 ## Installation